Md-Khid/COVID-19_Country_Grouping/README.md

 #### GDP per capita Yr.2021

-In this section, the project will illustrate the correlation between Total Vaccinations per hundred and a country’s GDP per capita.
+In this section, the study will illustrate the correlation between Total Vaccinations per hundred and a country’s GDP per capita.
 It can be seen in 2021 that there is a strong association between the total vaccinations and the country's GDP per capita.
 Therefore, it can be concluded that the higher the country's GDP per capita, the higher the total vaccination rate per hundred people.

 <img width="1094" alt="Picture4" src="https://github.com/Md-Khid/K_Means_Clustering/assets/160820522/23067959-64cd-4ff9-bf1d-73bf3d9df6a8">